Apple headphones: EarPods

-fourth generation iPad Pro.
-They require iPhone OS 2.2 and onwards for iOS devices but are not compatible with the original iPhone, iPhone 3G, or iPod Touch (1st generation) due to sound problems.
-They are also compatible with most Android devices and computers.

-A second iteration, EarPods with Lightning Connector, was introduced in 2016 along with the iPhone 7 and replaced the 3.5mm headphone jack with a Lighting connector.
-They work with all devices that have a Lightning port (except iPad mini (1st generation) and iPod touch (5th generation)) and support iOS 10 or later.
-The previous EarPods were rebranded as "EarPods with 3.5mm Headphone Plug".
-Since early 2017, both products now lack a carrying case, instead being sold in recyclable cardboard packaging.

-Following the release of the iPhone 12 series in 2020, EarPods are no longer bundled with iPhones in most countries except where required by law.
-Following the discontinuation of the iPod line in 2022, EarPods are only available as a standalone purchase.

-A third iteration, EarPods (USB-C), was introduced in 2023 along with the iPhone 15 series and have a USB-C connector.

-Coming around 2025, following the compliance with the European Union mandates, the EarPods with Lightning connector will be discontinued.

-Lightning to 3.5mm dongle
+EarPods were introduced in September 2012 alongside the iPhone 5 and replaced Apple's earlier circular earbuds.
+EarPods are characterised by an asymmetric, contoured design intended to better fit the human ear and improve comfort and sound performance.
+The EarPods are available in three connector options: 3.5mm headphone, Lightning and USB-C. EarPods were previously bundled with various iPhone models from 2012 to 2020.

+3.5mm Headphone Jack Adapter

 Apple's iPhone 7 and newer models lack a headphone jack (released in September 2016), and until September 12, 2018, included a Lightning to 3.5mm dongle.

 iPhone models from the iPhone 7 to the iPhone X also shipped with a Lightning-to-3.5mm headphone jack adapter, enabling customers to connect 3.5mm headphones to a Lightning port.
 Thanks to an iOS update (iOS 10.3), it is backwards compatible, meaning it can be used with any previous device with a Lightning port (from iPhone 5 onwards).
 It is no longer included as of the iPhone XS and iPhone XR, but remains available for purchase from Apple and third-party retailers.